top of page

 Keep Calm

 Remember, every model is different and may respond differently to different types of direction.
 Therefore, it is important to be flexible and adaptable, and to adjust your approach as needed to achieve the desired results.
-Even if any Actors, Models or your own crew members lose their tempers for any reason, keep calm and let the shoot go on as you being in charge of everything must ensure that everything stays in control and the clients or the Producers, whatever the case may be do not suffer due to unprofessional attitude of anyone. many Models and actors have very short careers so can afford to be unprofessional but as a Photographer or a Director you need to look at your career graph from a long term perspective.
+Even if any Actors, Models or your own crew members lose their tempers for any reason, keep calm and let the shoot go on as you being in charge of everything must ensure that everything stays in control and the clients or the Producers, whatever the case may be do not suffer due to unprofessional attitude of anyone.
+Many models and actors have very short careers so can afford to be unprofessional but as a Photographer or a Director, you need to look at your career graph from a long-term perspective.
 Do not forget that you are the captain of the ship and must always act in a responsible manner.